-All the deposits show good continuity of the main mineralised lodes along strike and down dip which allowed the drill hole intersections to be modelled into coherent, geologically robust wireframes within the drill spacing of 50m-100m by 100m with closer spacing of 50m by 50m or less within the core of the BST1, BDT1 and part of the BDT2 deposit.
+All the deposits show good continuity of the main mineralised lodes along strike and down dip which allowed the drill hole intersections to be modelled into coherent, geologically robust wireframes within the drill spacing of 50m-100m by 100m with closer spacing of 50m by 50m or less within the core of the BMT3 deposit.
 Relative consistency is evident in the thickness of the structures, along with the continuity of structure between sections.
 While there is good geological continuity along strike and down dip, there is evidence, and it is interpreted, that local variation of grade and thickness will occur between the current drill spacing arising from the boudin type structures resulting in discontinuous pods of mineralisation.